IEC Protection Classes For LED Luminaires (2024)

 Comparison Of the Classes

 In conclusion, class 0 has the lowest safety.
 The level of protection increases with the number, and Class III offers the highest level of protection.
 Countries such as the US have banned the use of class 0 since 1973.
-However, there is no such restriction in China.
-The use of luminaires of different classes is calculated by considering the design, position, applications, environment, and installation.
+However, there are no such restrictions in China.
+Using luminaires of different classes is calculated by considering the design, position, applications, environment, and installation.

 Class III LED luminaires are mainly used in outdoor applications where they have to bear extreme weather conditions.
 On the other hand, class I and class II lamps can be used mostly indoors, in warehouses and stores, etc.